Oklahoma Pardon and Parole Board: 2021-2022 board recommendation controversies

 In March 2022, a then all-male board recommended Jimmie Stohler, the Crossbow Killer, a white man, for parole that Stitt at first agreed to but later rescinded.
 Their recommendation came in the same meeting where they denied a woman, April Wilkens, a hearing.
-Video shows Larry Morris was the only member to vote for Wilkens to have a 2022 parole hearing, and he had previously worked with federal judge Clare Eagan, who wrote a 2005 affidavit in support of April Wilkens.
+Video shows Larry Morris was the only member to vote for Wilkens to have a 2022 parole hearing.
+Morris had previously worked with federal judge Clare Eagan, who wrote a 2005 affidavit in support of April Wilkens.
 It was later uncovered that the current Tulsa District Attorney's office under Steve Kunzweiler protested Wilkens's parole.
 Steve Kunzewiler's wife donated to the previous Tim Harris DA campaign, who originally prosecuted the case against Wilkens, and Kunzweiler worked under Tim Harris.
-Wilkens has since filed for another attempt at post conviction relief, seeking to have her "conviction vacated, her sentence modified to time served, or a new trial" due to new evidence.
-Representative Toni Hasenbeck authored and filed HB 1639 in January 2023—a bill that "would allow a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated."
-It "offers nuance in sentencing." and the bill was originally called the Universal Defense Act.
-Over 100 women at Mabel Bassett have written "letters claiming to have experienced intimate partner violence at the time their crime was committed."
-Colleen McCarty, who has also worked on the bill, says that legislation is necessary because the parole process has not helped April Wilkens and other women.
-Wilkens, for example, has never been able to "use the evidence of her domestic abuse in her appeal for early release."
-Wilkens has been denied parole 4 times and commutation twice, and one former juror thought she would be out by now or would have given her a shorter sentence if it were offered.
+Wilkens later filed for another attempt at post conviction relief, seeking to have her "conviction vacated, her sentence modified to time served, or a new trial" due to new evidence.
+Wilkens has been denied parole at least 4 times and commutation twice by the board, and one former juror thought she would be out by now or would have given her a shorter sentence if it were offered.
+When the Oklahoma Survivors Act was passed, Wilkens was the first to apply, but accused Kunzweiler of dragging out the resentencing process.
+Former senator Greg Treat spoke out saying "justice delayed is justice denied."
+Kunzweiler released a statement to media, claiming Terry Carlton had also taken out protective orders against Wilkens, though Channel 8 KTUL could find no evidence that had happened.
+On September 4, 2025, Tulsa County Judge David Guten decided on the second day of April Wilkens's resentencing hearing that she had not met the burden of proof that her abuse at the hands of Terry Carlton was a substantial contributing factor, though he acknowledged she was a victim of domestic violence.
+This upset many domestic violence advocates in Tulsa.
+Fox23 reported in conflicting statements that she would be eligible for parole "tomorrow" as well as "next year" and that her Life sentence was 35 years, which, at the time of her OSA resentencing hearing, she had already served 27 years for.